GoogleChrome/developer.chrome.com/site/en/blog/crx-scripting-api/index.md

 APIs felt like the right home.
 We also considered aligning with Firefox on their [Content Scripts API][content-scripts], but very early on we identified a couple major drawbacks to this approach.
-First, we knew that we would have incompatible signatures (e.g. dropping support for the `code` property) Second, our API had a different set of design constraints (e.g. needing a registration to persist beyond a service worker's lifetime).
+First, we knew that we would have incompatible signatures (e.g. dropping support for the `code` property).
+Second, our API had a different set of design constraints (e.g. needing a registration to persist beyond a service worker's lifetime).
 Finally, this namespace would also pigeonhole us to content script functionality where we're thinking about scripting in extensions more broadly.